Welcome to the O'Connor Lab

 The O'Connor laboratory uses cellular immunology, molecular biology, antibody binding assays, and B cell sequencing technology to study human autoimmunity.

-The O'Connor laboratory is part of the Department of Neurology and the Human Translational Immunology section of Immunobiology at Yale University School of Medicine.
-The major research interests of the O’Connor Laboratory include human neuroimmunology and autoimmunity.
+The O'Connor Laboratory is part of the Department of Neurology and Department of Immunobiology at Yale School of Medicine.
+The major research interests of the lab include human neuroimmunology and autoimmunity.
 Our research is principally translational, highlighting a close collaboration with clinicians and integration with clinical trials.
 The intention of our work is to further elucidate the role that the immune system plays in autoimmune and neurological diseases.
-We are specifically interested in defining the mechanisms by which B cells, and the antibodies they produce, participate in disease pathology, how they damage tissue and organize at sites of such injury.
-To this end, we have developed innovative assays, fostered clinical collaborations, and built bio-repositories to underpin and enable cutting-edge research into the causes and treatment of autoimmune and neurological diseases.
-Areas of special interest to my group includes multiple sclerosis, neuromyelitis optica and most recently myasthenia gravis (MG).
+We are specifically interested in defining the mechanisms by which B cells - and the autoantibodies they produce - participate in disease pathology, how they damage tissue, and organize at sites of such injury.
+To this end, we have developed innovative assays, fostered clinical collaborations, and built biorepositories to underpin and enable cutting-edge research into the causes and treatment of autoimmune and neurological diseases.
+Areas of special interest to the group include myasthenia gravis (MG), neuromyelitis optica, multiple sclerosis, myositis and chronic inflammatory demyelinating polyneuropathy (CIDP).